omdevteam/om/docs_src/documentation_advanced_documentation.rst

 Algorithms
 ^^^^^^^^^^

-In order to perform data processing, OnDA allows developers to write *Algorithms*.
+In order to perform data processing, OM allows developers to write *Algorithms*.
 Algorithms are essentially Python classes which implement one single data processing step.
 Algorithms should be used for operations that must be applied multiple times to different data items, and need to remember an internal state between applications.
-For example, the averaging of detector frame data can be implemented in OnDA as an algorithm.
+For example, the averaging of detector frame data can be implemented in OM as an algorithm.
 The algorithm would keep track of the internal intermediate average, and update it each time it is applied to new frame data.